MckaySea/rpg40-server/README.md

  yousaf - dialogue -- write out what npcs are going to say and label whos saying it, determine which npcs will give quests as well. also name the npcs as you wish

- ali - visuals and images for npcs/monsters/objects
+ ali - visuals and images for npcs/monsters/objects - will post list of npc/monsters/object for you to find soon